watson/stackman/README.md

 If this function was created using a call to eval returns a CallSite object representing the location where eval was called.

+Note that since Node.js v12.11.0, this function returns `undefined` unless `eval` was used.

 ### `var str = callsite.getModuleName()`

 Returns the name of the module if `isModule()` is `true`.
 Otherwise